Stable Object Placement Planning From Contact Point Robustness

 and for which a particular solution is given by

 the well-known quadratic formula.

 Hence, the static robustness $r$ of a contact point is given by

-that is infinite if $\EForce + \RForce$ does not intersects with the friction cone.
-Since the reaction forces are not constrained to obey the non-linear Coulomb friction model in the computation of the heuristic, it is possible that
+The static robustness is infinite if $\EForce[\hat] + \RForce$ does not intersects with the friction cone.
+Since the reaction forces are not constrained to obey the non-linear Coulomb friction model in the computation of \cref{eqn:reaction_forces_solution}, it is possible that

 which implies that the contact point is not holding.
 In such a case, or similarly if the radicand $b^2-4ac$ is negative, the static robustness of the contact point is set to zero.
-Since all contact points contribute, up to their limit, to countering the external force exerted on an object, the robustnesses of several contact points are summed with
+Assuming that contact points obey the laws of linear elasticity, the stress incurred at each contact point is cumulated to produce the total frictional force \cite{sinha_contact_1990, bhushan_contact_1998}.
+Hence, the robustnesses of several contact points are summed with

-to produce the robustness of the object to slipping, where $r_i$ is the robustness of the i-th contact point.
+to produce the robustness of the object to slipping, where $r_i$ is the robustness of the $i$-th contact point.